Explore the top seven UK notice savings accounts, their features and interest rates.

 1. Shawbrook

-The minimum balance you must provide for these accounts is £1,000.
-The maximum balance for these accounts is £500,000.
+The minimum deposit you must pay into these accounts is £1,000.
+The maximum balance is £500,000.

 Depositing into these accounts is relatively easy.
 You can use electronic transfer methods by using your account number, sort code, and payment reference.